Messages and Actions

 - Messages - messages received and sent from/to outside clients.

-- Actions - events within the system which may cause the state to change and potentially cause send out message(s).
+- Actions - events within the system which may cause the state to change and potentially send out message(s).

 The combination of